-The surgeon uses a very short wavelength laser to make the needed incisions.
+The surgeon uses a very short wavelength laser to make the needed cataract surgery incisions.
 This technique is safer, more precise, and shortens the surgery time.
 Dr. Dennis is one of the few ophthalmologists certified for femtosecond laser surgery.

 OptiPlusTM ORA intraoperative testing

 Allows instant assessments and precise corrections of the implant lens power and alignment during cataract surgery.

 Astigmatism correcting intraocular lenses (also known as toric lenses)